All Episodes

 People like me being uncivil.

-And in a minute, man are vigilantes.
+And in the minute men are vigilantes.

-One person who's being uncivil, who's dealing with anything other than the facts here.
+And I ask, name for me, one person who's being uncivil, who's dealing with anything other than the facts here.

 Well, the National Association of Hispanic Journalists urges news media to stop using dehumanizing terms when covering immigration, calls for stopping the use of illegals as a noun, curbing the phrase illegal alien.